Manishmarri11/doctor-info-scraper/README.md

 Data is exported into structured CSV files for easy analysis.
 The scraper is **robots.txt compliant** and respects ethical scraping practices.

-This project demonstrates **web scraping, data extraction, regex usage, multi-page crawling, and structured data handling** — ideal for showcasing programming and automation skills.
+This project demonstrates **web scraping, data extraction, regex usage, multi-page crawling, and structured data handling**

 ---